Frequently asked questions

 Fresh produce – UK

 Our price of fresh produce is subject to its own set of factors, which is why we have a dedicated produce team to monitor our stock and go to great lengths to maintain competitive pricing, doing regular price checks against the major supermarkets.
 We’re incredibly lucky to have a close relationship with The Community Farm, who supply us with organic vegetables not only from their own fields, but from the fields of farmers across the local area.
-This direct link to producers allows us to maintain competitive prices on all our seasonal, local fruit and vegetables whilst paying a good price to the producer (see the worked example below).
+This direct link to producers allows us to maintain competitive prices on all our seasonal, local fruit and vegetables whilst paying a good price to the producer.
 Often, where supermarkets appear cheaper on organic, local produce, this is because they have pre-packed their produce in smaller portions, meaning that the unit price appears low when compared to the per kilo price.
 Although we do sometimes pre-pack for convenience, by and large we prefer to sell produce loose, priced per kilo to avoid excess packaging and maintain a transparent price.

 Fresh produce – imported